Iowa vs. Georgia Predictions & Picks - Women's NCAA Tournament Second Round

 Iowa Schedule Analysis

-- The Hawkeyes defeated the No. 2-ranked Indiana Hoosiers, 86-85, on February 26, which goes down as their signature win of the season.
+- In their best win of the season, the Hawkeyes defeated the No. 2 Indiana Hoosiers, 86-85, on February 26.

-- The Hawkeyes have 11 wins over Quadrant 1 opponents, the fifth-most in the nation.
+- The Hawkeyes have 11 wins against Quadrant 1 opponents, the fifth-most in Division 1.

-- Iowa has tied for the 21st-most Quadrant 2 wins in the country (six).
+- Iowa has six wins over Quadrant 2 teams, tied for the 22nd-most in the country.

 Iowa 2022-23 Best Wins